 Rowling’s name does not appear on the cover of the book, the work being credited under the pseudonym “Newt Scamander.”
 In the Harry Potter universe, Newt was born in 1897.
 Scamander became a Magizoologist because of his own interest in fabulous beasts and the encouragement of his mother, an enthusiastic Hippogriff breeder.
 In Hogwarts, he was sorted to Hufflepuff.

 After graduating from Hogwarts, Scamander joined the Ministry of Magic in the Department for the Regulation and Control of Magical Creatures.
 His career included a brief stint in the Office of House-Elf Relocation, a transfer to the Beast Division, the creation of the Werewolf Register in 1947, the 1965 passage of the Ban on Experimental Breeding, and many research trips for the Dragon Research and Restraint Bureau.
 His contributions to Magizoology earned him an Order of Merlin, Second Class in 1979.
 Now retired, he lives in Dorset with his wife Porpentina and their pet Kneazles: Hoppy, Milly, and Mauler.
 He has a grandson named Rolf, who married Luna Lovegood sometime after the events of Deathly Hallows.

 The book benefits the charity Comic Relief.
 Over 80% of the cover price of each book sold goes directly to poor children in various places around the world.
 According to Comic Relief, sales from this book and its companion Fantastic Beasts and Where to Find Them have raised £15.7 million.

-Fantastic Beasts and Where to Find Them is now being made into a series of five films, the first installment to be released in 2016, with an original screenplay written by J.K.
+Fantastic Beasts and Where to Find Them is now being made into a series of five films, the first of which was released in 2016 with an original screenplay written by J.K.
 Rowling.
 More information on the film can be found by clicking the button below.